 Automation with Firely Terminal

-Firely Terminal opens up a world of FHIR automation to the community and is already used by large customers to validate and generate snapshots on every release or even every commit.
-But more is coming!
-Soon we will add:
+Firely Terminal opens up a world of FHIR automation to the community.
+Large customers already use it to validate and generate snapshots on every release or even every commit.
+But, more is coming!
+We will soon add the following:

 - Support for full Quality Control: In Simplifier.net we have just released Quality Control, which allows our users to run FHIR validation and their own custom business rules validation with the click of one button.
-Immensely powerful, but what if you could run this on the command-line every time you made a change?
+Immensely powerful.
+What if you could run this on the command-line every time you made a change?
 Coming soon.